Ellen Barkin: Personal life

-Barkin is the mother of two children, Jack Daniel (born October 28, 1989) and Romy Marion (born November 18, 1992), from her marriage to actor Gabriel Byrne.
+Barkin is the mother of two children from her marriage to actor Gabriel Byrne.
 She and Byrne separated in 1993 and divorced in 1999, but remain close.
 Byrne attended Barkin's 2000 wedding to multibillionaire and businessman Ronald Perelman.
 Her second marriage ended in divorce in 2006.

 In 1998, Barkin had a relationship with actor Johnny Depp with whom she worked on Fear and Loathing in Las Vegas.

 In October 2006, "Magnificent Jewels from the Collection of Ellen Barkin" were sold for $20,369,200 at Christie's, New York, following her divorce from billionaire Ronald Perelman.